 Overcrowding at D’Jais

 Things must have changed a lot since that video went viral because the crowds were nowhere near what I expected.
+For that matter, it was quite dead.

 Enforcement of Protocols & Social Distancing At D’Jais